james2doyle/golang-completions/README.md

 __this package is still under development__

-> A set of completions for Go 1.8.x functions, types, interfaces, methods.
+> A set of completions for Go 1.8.x functions, types, interfaces, and methods

 These helpers are pulled from [golang.org/pkg/](https://golang.org/pkg/).